unioslo/zabbix-cli/docs/plugins/local-plugins.md

 from zabbix_cli.render import render_result

+def __configure__(config: PluginConfig) -> None:
+    # This function is called after the application has finished its own configuration
+    pass

 # Header for the rich help panel shown in the --help output
 CATEGORY = "My custom commands"